-Type 2 diabetes is usually milder than type 1 diabetes, but it can still cause significant health complications, especially in the tiny blood vessels of the kidneys, nerves, and eyes. type 2 also increases the risk of heart disease and stroke.
-Type 1 and type 2 diabetes can have very serious side effects if they are not diagnosed or managed well.
+Type 2 diabetes is usually milder than type 1 diabetes, but it can still cause significant health complications, especially in the tiny blood vessels of the kidneys, nerves, and eyes.
+It also increases the risk of heart disease and stroke.
+Both type 1 and type 2 diabetes can have very serious side effects if they are not diagnosed or managed well.
 Like type 1 diabetes, type 2 diabetes carries the risk of diabetes complications over time.

 Most people know that there are two types of diabetes, but not everyone understands the difference between them.
 In both type 1 and type 2 diabetes, blood sugar levels can get too high because the body doesn't produce insulin (a hormone that regulates blood sugar) or doesn't use insulin correctly.
 Although the problem is essentially the same in both types, they have different causes and treatments.
 Here's what you need to know.

 The main difference between the two types of diabetes is that type 1 diabetes is a genetic disorder that often manifests itself early in life, and type 2 is largely related to diet and develops over time.
 If you have type 1 diabetes, your immune system is attacking and destroying insulin-producing cells in your pancreas.
 The pancreas is the flat organ that looks like an elongated, lateral coma and hangs behind the stomach.
 To diagnose type 1 diabetes, you'll need to have blood tests, one of which is called an A1C screening.